Mondays and Wednesdays 5:00 to 8:30 pm

 HOW CAN I HELP ?

-Anyone showing up on Mondays is encouraged to take part in the running of the workshop.
+Anyone showing up is encouraged to take part in the running of the workshop.
 This can be by simply donating their time to help others learn how to maintain or repair their bike, help sorting of parts and components or general housekeeping.
 The idea is that anyone who attends learns by hands on experience how to maintain/repair their bike and be able to share the knowledge gained with others.

 To be up with all the news and to be involved in the latest happenings at the workshop, visit our Events, Diary, Discussion page.